 Found in: shampoo, body wash, foundation, face wash, mouthwash, and toothpaste

-SLS has been shown to cause or contribute to skin irritation [source], canker sores [source], disruption of the skin’s natural barrier function [source] and oil balance, and eye damage [source].
+Sodium lauryl sulfate, or SLS, is a common surfactant used in many personal care and cleaning products.
+It's been shown to cause or contribute to skin irritation [source], canker sores [source], disruption of the skin's natural barrier function and oil balance [source], and eye damage [source].

-It is also widely believed to be a major contributor to acne (especially cystic acne) around the mouth and chin because it is comedogenic (clogs pores) [source].
-Opt for a natural shampoo, and try making your own chemical-free body wash and toothpaste.
+It is also widely believed to be a major contributor to acne (especially cystic acne) around the mouth and chin because it is comedogenic (clogs pores).
+Opt for a natural shampoo, and try making your own chemical-free body wash, toothpaste, or cold process soap.

 2. Butylated hydroxyanisole (BHA)

-The National Toxicology Program classifies BHA as โreasonably anticipated to be a human carcinogen.โ [source] In animal studies, BHA has been shown to exhibit neurotoxic effects [source] and interferes with normal reproductive system development [source] and thyroid hormone levels.
+The National Toxicology Program classifies BHA (not to be confused with the other BHA: beta-hydroxy acid) as "reasonably anticipated to be a human carcinogen [source]."
+In animal studies, BHA has been shown to exhibit neurotoxic effects [source] and interferes with normal reproductive system development [source] and thyroid hormone levels.

 3. Triclosan and triclocarban

 Triclosan was all the rage as antibacterial products became ubiquitous in the 1990s.
-Even the FDA agrees that the use of triclosan brings no health benefit to humans.
+Even the US Food and Drug Administration (FDA) agrees that the use of triclosan brings no health benefit to humans [source].

 Still showing up in many remaining consumer products, triclosan (in liquid products) and triclocarban (in bar soaps) have been linked to hormonal disruptions [source], bacterial resistance, impaired muscle function, impaired immune function, and increased allergies [source].

-Instead, use naturally antibacterial and antiseptic agents like tea tree oil.
+Instead, use naturally antibacterial and antiseptic agents like tea tree and eucalyptus essential oils and alcohol-free witch hazel.

 4. Aminophenol, diaminobenzene, phenylenediamine (coal tar)